algorandfoundation/puya-ts/docs/README.md

 npm run preview
 ```

+By default the build targets deployment on `https://algorandfoundation.github.io/puya-ts/`.
+If a build for a different site if needed the environment variables `ASTRO_SITE` and `ASTRO_BASE` can be set accordingly.

 > [!NOTE]
 > Root workspace dependencies must be installed first because the `starlight-typedoc` plugin references TypeScript source files in `../packages/algo-ts/src/`.